indeterminateoutcomesstudios/Truth-Servitor/README.md

 #### Current Functions

 * Mentioning Fortune in chat will directly speak to him.
 This functions through Chatterbot.
 The bot will not speak when not mentioned, but will pick up and "learn" all conversation around him.
-* ?fortune or ?wf : Picks a fortune from a given file.
+* ?fortune or ?wf <FILE>: Picks a fortune from a given file.
 Defaults to a Warhammer quote from included 'warhammer' binary.
 This is very similar to Unix `fortune`
 * ?exterminatus or ?exterm or ?ex : Declares exterminatus.
 Edit this text to fit your server's needs.
 * ?heresy <NAME> : Case-sensitive.
 Declares a member a heretic for all to see.
 * ?shutdown : Shuts the bot down from within Discord.
 * ?status <string> : Set the in-game status of the bot.
 * ?joke : Tells a Chuck Norris joke.
 Use at own risk.
 They're awful.
 * ?coinflip : Tosses a coin.
 * ?gt or ?gtime : Gets current time.
 Based on host's system time.